messense/dav-server-rs/doc/APPLE-doubleinfo.md

 It appears to only do this when the appledoubleinfo data is completely basic and is 82 bytes of size.

-This prevents the webdav clients from launching an additional PROPSTAT request for every file prefixed with ".\_".
+This prevents the webdav clients from launching an additional PROPFIND request for every file prefixed with ".\_".

+Note that you cannot add an <appledoubleheader> propery to a PROPSTAT element of a "file" itself, that's ignored, alas. macOS only accepts it on ".\_" files.

 There is not much information about this, but an Apple engineer mentioned it in https://lists.apple.com/archives/filesystem-dev/2009/Feb/msg00013.html